almachelouche/middleman/content/email/IN/prospect/015/ecosport_mp.md

 path='email_modules/singles/copy'
 color='''white'''

-		copy = '''When you purchase a Ford, you don't just buy a great vehicle - you become part of our family.
-And family always gets the best deals.<br /><br />Why wait for GST to avail offer benefit.
-Now Ford vehicles are available with early benefit, plus enjoy an interest rate of 8.15% p.a.
-So why wait?
-Make a move now!*'''
+		copy = '''Looking for a great deal in addition to GST?
+You're in luck!
+At Ford, vehicles are available with benefits for great savings, plus you can enjoy an interest rate of 8.15%.
+What are you waiting for?
+Visit your nearest Ford dealership now!*'''

 [[module]]
 path='email_modules/spacer/default'